Greenery Decor Ideas For Spring

 Foliage naturally has lots of texture, so it makes a great filler.
 I love to tuck a sprig of greenery anywhere that there’s an empty spot.
 It’s perfect to use on shelves that don’t get direct sunlight.
 Plus, it adds a pretty pop of color to draw your eye.

-The greenery is carried around the room to the coffee table, where I have a few artificial leafy sprigs in a bowl.
+When my living room was decorated in cottage style, I loved using greenery on my upholstered coffee table, where I added a few artificial leafy sprigs in a bowl.
 For another pop of greenery, I placed an evergreen wreath of preserved boxwood around a candle in an old apothecary jar that’s missing its lid.

 upholstered coffee table decorated with greenery and other accessories for springPin